Insular Italy: Demographics

+As of 2026, the population is 6,329,684, of which 49.0% are male, and 51.0% are female.
+Minors make up 14.8% of the population, and seniors make up 25.2%.

-The population of Insular Italy totals 6,340,710 as of 2025, just over one-tenth of the national population and by far the lowest of all the country's macro-regions.
+The population is just over one-tenth of the Italian population and by far the lowest of all of the country's macro-regions.
 While it is the smallest macro-region in area, the region also has the lowest population density.
 This is because of the scarce population of Sardinia, one of the least densely populated parts of Italy at only around one-third of Italy's average population density.
 The islands are of roughly the same size but three quarters of the region's population lives in Sicily.